-VidaCaixa integrates, within the different risks of the Corporate Risk Catalog, the risks related to the environmental, social and governance (ESG) criteria that result in any ESG event or state which, if it occurs, could have a real or possible negative material effect on the value of the investment or reputational level.
+Within the various risks (credit and reputational risk, mainly) of the Corporate Risk Catalogue, VidaCaixa includes the risks related to the environmental, social and governance (ESG) criteria that result in any ESG event or state which, if it occurs, could have an actual or potential material adverse effect on the value of the investment or on reputation.

-In line with the mission and corporate values (quality, trust and social commitment), VidaCaixa manages investments taking into consideration as the main reference the PRI1, to which it has adhered since 2009, receiving the maximum rating of A+ in the Category Strategy and Governance for the third consecutive year.
+In line with the mission and corporate values (quality, trust and social commitment), VidaCaixa manages investments taking into consideration as the main reference the PRI, to which it has adhered since 2009, receiving the maximum rating of A+ in the Category Strategy and Governance for the third consecutive year.